-QuickScreenTM One Step Methadone Screening Test is a competitive immunoassay that is used to screen for the presence of Methadone in urine.
-It is a chromatographic absorbent device in which drug or drug metabolites in a sample compete with drug/protein conjugate immobilized on a porous membrane for a limited number of antibody/dye conjugate binding sites.
+The QuickScreen One Step Methadone Screening Test is a competitive immunoassay used to screen for the presence of Methadone in urine.
+It is a chromatographic absorbent device in which drugs or drug metabolites in a sample compete with drug / protein conjugate immobilized on a porous membrane for a limited number of antibody / dye conjugate binding sites.
 The test device employs a unique combination of monoclonal and polyclonal antibodies to selectively identify Methadone in urine with a high degree of confidence.

-In the procedure, urine is added to the test device's "SAMPLE" well with the aid of a plastic transfer pipette.
+In the procedure, the absorbent end of the test device is inserted into the urine sample.
 The urine is absorbed into the device by capillary action, mixes with the antibody / dye conjugate, and flows across the pre-coated membrane.
-When sample Methadone levels are below 300 ng/ml (the detection sensitivity of the test), antibody/dye conjugate binds to the drug/protein conjugate immobilized in the Test region (T) of the device.
+When Methadone levels are below 300 ng/mL (the detection sensitivity of the test), antibody / dye conjugate binds to the drug / protein conjugate immobilized in the Test Region (T) of the device.
 This produces a colored Test Band that, regardless of its intensity, indicates a negative result.

-When sample Methadone levels are at or above 300 ng/ml, the free drug in the sample binds to the antibody/dye conjugate, preventing the antibody/dye conjugate from binding to the drug/protein conjugate immobilized in the Test Region (T) of the device.
+When Methadone levels are at or above 300 ng/mL, the free drug in the sample binds to the antibody / dye conjugate, preventing the antibody / dye conjugate from binding to the drug / protein conjugate immobilized in the Test Region (T) of the device.
 This prevents the development of a distinct colored band, indicating a potentially positive sample.

-In either case, a colored Control Band is produced in the Control Region ( $\mathbf{C}$ ) by a non-specific antibody-dye/conjugate reaction.
-This band serves as a built-in quality control device that demonstrates antibody recognition and reactivity as well as confirmation that the test result is valid.
+In either case, a colored Control Band is produced in the Control Region (\mathbf{C}) by a non-specific antibody-dye / conjugate reaction, serving as a built-in quality control device, demonstrating antibody recognition and reactivity, and confirming that the test is complete.